 34. The Board shall appoint standing or special committees as are deemed necessary and shall appoint Board members to those committees.
-There are four Standing Committees: Audit and Risk, Finance and Investment, Human Resources, and Organization and Membership.
+There are five Standing Committees: Audit and Risk, Finance and Investment, Human Resources, and Organization and Membership, Search for the President.